CompOrthoBiomech/pyfebio/docs/introduction.rst

 This has a few things to note:

-- The *StringFloatVec2* is a custom type that enforces a regex constraint on a str such that it looks like "0.0,1.5"
+- The *StringFloatVec2* is a custom type that enforces a regex constraint on a str such that it looks like "{float},{float}" including scientific notation.
 - When the type is an iterable, pydantic-xml will automatically create an element entry for each item
 - The add_point() function allows you to append additional points to the *points* attribute